 Adding fibre to your cat’s food can help with mild constipation.
 There are several ways to do this.

-If your cat appears to in pain and is unable to pass any feces at all.
+- your cat appears to be in pain or cannot pass a stool at all

 What not to do: